timklosedev/create-t3-turbo-kysely/README.md

   ├─ auth
   |   └─ Authentication using next-auth.
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & Supabase
+  |   └─ Typesafe db calls using Prisma+Kysely & Supabase
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling